feihong/fsharp-quickstart/README.md

 ### Execute code in F# Interactive

 Highlight the section of code you wish to send to FSI and then type `Alt+Enter`.

-## Upgrading Mono

-### Mac

-Open Xamarin Studio and select `Check for Updates...` from the menu.
-Will probably take a long time, as it will download all dependencies before starting the installation process.

 ## Sources